Authorization using Role-Based Access Control¶

 MDS provides ease of use and convenience in the implementation of role-based access control (RBAC); it can also scale so that you can use this same non-binding permissions model to offer other types of security.

 Running on a Kafka broker, MDS is also integrated with LDAP to provide authentication and refreshable bearer tokens for impersonation.
 The MDS is also the master of record for role binding.
-For details about configuring LDAP integration with RBAC, see Configuring the LDAP Authorizer and Configuring Authentication Using LDAP.
+For details about configuring LDAP integration with RBAC, see Configuring the LDAP Authorizer and Configure LDAP Authentication.
 For details about configuring MDS, see Configure Metadata Service (MDS).

 RBAC and ACLs¶